-Twavwane Primary in Kabanana was established in 2003 by a group of local social workers.
+Twavwane Community School in Kabanana was established in 2003 by a group of local social workers.
 There is no state primary in this north Lusaka slum of 7,500 people.

 Children just keep coming to Twavwane and classes average 70 pupils.
 Many malnourished, HIV+ children are referred here by the local clinic as its volunteers are trained health carers and the school supplies free meals to all 530 pupils (co-funded by ZOA-UK and Stephen Lewis Foundation in the US).